anilkrrana/Front-End-Developer-Interview-Questions/README.md

 26: Why do you want to join.

 27: If there is 4 property in a location in one property almost 90% rooms or bed sold out but in other 3 only 10% sold out, how can you increase the sell.

+28: How many projects do you have on your skills.